takeshishimada/BZObjectStore/README.md

 // open datbase
 BZObjectStore *os = [BZObjectStore openWithPath:@"database.sqlite" error:&error];

-// save object
+// save a object
 [os saveObject:YOUROBJECT error:&error];

 // close database
 [os close];
 ```
-After processing, you can find 'database path=/XXXX/database.sqlite' in console.
+After processing, you can find 'database path=/XXXX/database.sqlite' in the console.
 Open this file with your SQLite tool and check tables.